Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-An illustration of this definition is given in \figref{exp}.
+An illustration of this definition is given in \figref{canonical}.

 Note that there are always exactly $n$ canonical paths, which are all vertex-disjoint.
-We define canonical paths so that if two of them are connected by a matching edge, then they continue in a way so that the changes of the load (in absolute values) on each of the two paths is minimized.
-Also note that every canonical path performs a random walk on $G$, i.e., at every incident matching edge it switches to the opposite node with probability $1/2$, otherwise it stays at the current node. \begin{obs} Fix the load vector at the end of round $t_1$ and consider the canonical path $\pat_{v}=(\pat_v^{(t_1)}=v, \pat_v^{(t_1+1)}, \ldots)$ of $v$ from round $t_1$.
-Then for any round $t \geq t_1$ and any node $w \in V$ it holds that
+We define canonical paths so that if two of them are connected by a matching edge, they continue in a way so that the changes of the load (in absolute values) on each of the two paths is minimized.
+Hence, any increase or decrease of the load in a canonical path implies that the load vector becomes more balanced.